frconor-ebook/meditations/_posts/2025-02-10-the-priestly-society-of-the-holy-cross.md

 education.

-There was a professor once who asked some students in secondary school, why were they in this school with the Catholic ethos?
-They said, We\'re here to do well in our final exam so that we can get a good result, so we can get into a good university, so we can get a good degree, so we can get a good job, so we can get a good salary.
+There was a professor once who asked some students in secondary school, Why were they in this school with the Catholic ethos?
+They said, 'We\'re here to do well in our final exam so that we can get a good result, so we can get into a good university, so we can get a good degree, so we can get a good job, so we can get a good salary.'
 He said that wasn\'t a very good answer.

 He went to some university students in a university with a Catholic ethos and asked them the same question.
-They said, We\'re here in this university to study and to get a good degree so we can get a good job, so we can get a good salary.
+They said, 'We\'re here in this university to study and to get a good degree so we can get a good job, so we can get a good salary.'

-This professor said, This represents the failure of Catholic education, because the purpose of all Catholic education is to serve, "because Christ came not to be served, but to serve" (cf. Mark 10:45).
+This professor said, This represents the failure of Catholic education, because the purpose of all Catholic education is to serve, "because Christ came not to be served, but to serve" (*cf*.
+Mark 10:45).

 We\'re called to exercise our priestly soul through service.
 A priest who is ordained to the ministerial priesthood is ordained to serve.
 That\'s the purpose of his ministry.
 All priesthood leads to that.

 Mother Teresa tells a story of how one time a journalist came to her and asked her, What was her opinion of women priests?
-She said, I often think that the person who was most cut out to be a priest was Our Lady, because she was the most dignified person that was ever created.
+She said, "I often think that the person who was most cut out to be a priest was Our Lady, because she was the most dignified person that was ever created.
 She was conceived without original sin.
 She was full of grace.
 She had some very special privileges because of her divine maternity.
 There was nobody who was created so suitable for the priesthood as Our Lady.
-But yet her vocation was to be "the handmaid of the Lord" (Luke 1:38).
+But yet her vocation was to be 'the handmaid of the Lord'" (Luke 1:38).

-The following day in the newspaper, Mother Teresa said there was a headline that said, Mother Teresa says that women make better priests than men.
-She had to get someone to call the newspaper and say, That wasn\'t exactly what I said.
+The following day in the newspaper, Mother Teresa said there was a headline that said, 'Mother Teresa says that women make better priests than men.'
+She had to get someone to call the newspaper and say, "That wasn\'t exactly what I said."

 Somebody else said once that a woman who wants to be a priest is as misguided as a man who wants to be pregnant.
 We need to get very clear